BOOK YOUR WORKSHOP TODAY

 Safety is the sense that the adult self is capable of holding whatever arises.

 This does not mean the adult self must be perfect—it means they must be consistent.
 A calm inner presence, even imperfectly maintained, becomes the psychological anchor the Inner Child longed for earlier in life.
+Safety is the container of healing.

 Freedom Without Safety: The Origins of Overwhelm